axvr/axvr.github.io/contact.md

 html/head: '<meta name="robots" content="noindex">'
 ---

-The best way to contact me is via email.
-You can constrcut my email address by doing the following:
+If you wish to contact me, I am most accessible via email.
+You can construct my email address by applying the following steps:

 1. Insert an `@` between my first and surname (found at the top of the page).
 2. Append `.uk`.

+Alternatively, if you have a GitHub account, you can view my email address on my profile there.